Aleksandr Eiduk: Soviet career

-Similarly in 1919, an American diplomat testified to Congress that Eiduk was, with another Cheka leader, considered the "most blood-thirsty monster in Russia".

-On April 23, 1923, he was dismissed from his post and expelled from the Bolshevik Party for "loitering and playing in casinos" and sent to Central Asia, where he served on the Turkestan-Siberian Railway Planning Board (1923-1924).
+On April 23, 1923, Eiduk was dismissed from his post and expelled from the Bolshevik Party for "loitering and playing in casinos" and sent to Central Asia, where he served on the Turkestan–Siberian Railway Planning Board (1923–1924).
 After that, he settled in the Supreme National Economic Council of the USSR, where he worked from 1925 to 1928.
 In 1928, after the restoration of his Party membership, he continued to work in various economic positions.
-In 1934, he began to manage the Eastern district of the Gulag camps (Дмитровлаг), whose prisoners participated in the construction of the Moscow-Volga canal.
+In 1934, he began to manage the Eastern district of the Gulag camps (Дмитровлаг), whose prisoners participated in the construction of the Moscow–Volga canal.

 Arrest, execution and rehabilitation

 During the Great Terror, on June 4, 1938, he was arrested by the NKVD as part of the "Latvian Operation" on charges of "espionage and belonging to a counter-revolutionary organization".
 He was executed at the Komunarka mass grave near Moscow on August 28, 1938.
 He was rehabilitated in 1956.